-- Even in large lecture classes, attendance is important, along with forming a good impression and paying attention. - Study the university catalog and talk with your advisor to ensure you understand the role of core classes, electives, and major courses in your program or degree requirements. - Online courses offer another option in many universities but require a certain preparedness and a heightened sense of responsibility. - To avoid inadvertently finding yourself in trouble, know your university's policies for academic issues and campus behavior. - Taking advantage of the many resources your university offers to help you with a wide range of academic and personal matters is essential for success in university.
+- Even in large lecture classes, attendance is important, along with forming a good impression and paying attention. - · Study the university catalog and talk with your advisor to ensure you understand the role of core classes, electives, and major courses in your program or degree requirements. - Online courses offer another option in many universities but require a certain preparedness and a heightened sense of responsibility. - To avoid inadvertently finding yourself in trouble, know your university's policies for academic issues and campus behavior. - Taking advantage of the many resources your university offers to help you with a wide range of academic and personal matters is essential for success in university.

-For each of the following statements, circle T for true or F for false: Т F If your instructor in a large lecture class is boring, there's nothing you can do except to try to stay awake and hope you never have him or her for another class. Т F In a large lecture hall, if you sit near the back and pretend to listen, you can write e-mails or send text messages without your instructor noticing.
-List thre e things a university student should be good at in order to succeed in an online course. ur imagination and describe three different actions that would violate of your university ic honesty policy. aca dem ur imagination and describe three different actions that would violate of your university ic honesty policy.
+1. For each of the following statements, circle T for true or F for false: T F If your instructor in a large lecture class is boring, there's nothing you can do except to try to stay awake and hope you never have him or her for another class.
+T F In a large lecture hall, if you sit near the back and pretend to listen, you can write e-mails or send text messages without your instructor noticing.
+2. ist three things a university student should be good at in order to succeed in an online course. • 3.
+Use your imagination and describe three different actions that would violate of your universucademic honesty policy. ity's